-\citet{mun17hf} concluded that Phase I of \citet{li17mc} ($t < 15$ days in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a) is a fireball stage of a nova.
-This means that we did directly observe the photosphere of the nova, so the observed magnitude is a direct results of theoretical $L_{\rm ph}$, and not of the summation of $L_{\rm ph}$ and $L_{\rm ff}$.
-This occurs if free-free emission becomes dominant only after optical peak as suggested by \citet{hac06kb}.
-The sharp increase from $V \sim 8.4$ to $V \sim 6$ just before the optical maximum can be explained as a sudden increase of free-free emission.
+\citet{mun17hf} concluded that Phase I of \citet{li17mc} ($t < 15$ days in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a) is the fireball stage of a nova.
+This means that we did directly observe the photosphere of the nova, so the observed magnitude is a direct result of the theoretical $L_{\rm ph}$, and not of the summation of $L_{\rm ph}$ and $L_{\rm ff}$.
+This occurs if free-free emission becomes dominant only after the optical peak, as suggested by \citet{hac06kb}.
+The sharp increase from $V \sim 8.4$ to $V \sim 6$ just before the optical maximum can be explained as a sudden increase in the free-free emission.

 Our theoretical photospheric luminosity $L_{\rm ph}$, which is close to the Eddington limit, corresponds to the absolute $V$ magnitude of $M_V\approx -6.2$.
 This value is converted to the apparent $V$ magnitude of $m_V = (m-M)_V + M_V = 14.4 - 6.2 = 8.2$ at $t \sim 15$ day (the last days of Phase I).
-Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a supports our interpretation that the $V$ brightness jumps from the photospheric luminosity close to the Eddington limit to a free-free emission dominated phase.
+Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a supports our interpretation that the $V$ brightness jumps from the photospheric luminosity close to the Eddington limit to a phase dominated by free-free emission.

 This is a possible theoretical explanation for the pre-maximum halt, which was already pointed out by \citet{hac04k}.
 They proposed a relation between the WD mass and $V$ brightness at the pre-maximum halt, i.e., $M_{V, \rm halt}\approx -1.75 (M_{\rm WD}/M_\sun) - 4.25$, for the chemical composition\footnote{The photospheric Eddington luminosity, $L_{\rm Edd, ph}= 4 \pi cGM_{\rm WD}/\kappa_{\rm ph}$, depends on the opacity at the photosphere, $\kappa_{\rm ph}$.
 The opacity is not only a function of $T$ and $\rho$ but also depends on the chemical composition.} of C$+$O=0.30 (CO2), which gives $M_V\sim -6.5$ for 1.3 $M_\sun$ WD (CO2), slightly brighter than our $M_V\sim -6.2$ for the chemical composition of Ne2.